KumariRupani/KumariRupani/README.md

 ---

 ### 💡 About Me
 - 🎓 Final-year Engineering student passionate about problem-solving and tech innovation
-- 🏥 Working on **MediFlow** — a healthcare app MVP for a hackathon
-- 🔍 Preparing  Engineering Analyst roles
+- 🔍 Preparing for Software Engineer roles
 - 💬 Always curious about systems, AI, and impactful software
 - 🌱 Currently sharpening my DSA, OOP, and Web Dev skills